woojiahao/Taiga/docs/creating_commands.md

 category

 ## New Command
+All commands that are created must implement a `execute` body otherwise, a `CommandException` is thrown.

+All commands must start with a letter or digit, no symbols will be allowed, otherwise, a `CommandException` is thrown.

 All commands that are created for a specific category will go within the `commands` lambda and follow the following syntax:
 ```kotlin
 @CommandCategory